Medically Reviewed by Joseph Christenbury, M.D.

 Recovery Time: What You Can Expect

 Depending on the treatment option, the recovery period may be a few days or a few weeks.
-Patients may or may not need contact lenses after the procedure, depending on its success.
-Ask your doctor for post-operative instructions which may include avoiding driving and activities likely to irritate the eyes.
+Patients may or may not need glasses or contact lenses after the procedure, depending on its success.
+Ask your doctor for post-operative instructions which may include avoiding driving, water in the eyes, and activities likely to irritate the eyes.

 What’s the Cost?

-The cost of keratoconus treatment ranges from $1,000 to $5,000 per eye, depending on the treatment chosen.
+The cost of keratoconus treatment can range from $1,000 to $10,000 per eye, depending on the treatments chosen.
 It may or may not be covered by health insurance.
 If you are paying out of pocket, ask your eye doctor about payment plans and other financing options that can help make the surgery more affordable.